WikiDBGraph: A Data Management Benchmark Suite for Collaborative Learning over Database Silos: Acknowledgement

 \subsection{Graph Structure}

-The structural characteristics of the generated database graphs, as detailed in Table~\ref{tab:graph-stats} and further elucidated by the distributions presented in Figures~\ref{fig:degree-distribution}, \ref{fig:component-size-distribution}, and \ref{fig:community-size-distribution}, provide two key insights relevant to the exploration of inter-database relationships.
+The structural characteristics of the generated database graphs, as detailed in Table~\ref{tab:graph-stats} and further visualized by the distributions presented in Figs.~\ref{fig:degree-distribution}, \ref{fig:component-size-distribution}, and~\ref{fig:community-size-distribution}, reveal the first characteristic of data in CL tasks.

-Firstly, \textbf{WikiDBGraph exhibits notable density}.
-As illustrated in Figure~\ref{fig:degree-distribution}, a considerable number of database nodes display degrees exceeding 100, signifying a high level of local connectivity for many entities.
-This observation, corroborated by the data in Table~\ref{tab:graph-stats} which indicates high maximum node degrees (e.g., up to 4,803 for a similarity threshold $\tau=0.94$), suggests that real-world databases in similar topics are often tightly correlated.
-This correlation is particularly beneficial to collaborative learning algorithms that can effectively leverage these rich interconnections.

-Secondly, \textbf{WikiDBGraph comprises numerous small connected components and communities}.
-The distributions of connected component sizes (Figure~\ref{fig:component-size-distribution}) and community sizes (Figure~\ref{fig:community-size-distribution}) both demonstrate a sharp increase in frequency as the size of components or communities decreases.
-This structural characteristic aligns with the clustering observations in Figure~\ref{fig:database-clustering}, which also indicated the presence of many distinct, smaller topical groupings within the dataset.